ssm-lab/3S03/tutorial3/Bank Server Java/README.md

 ## CI/CD Workflow Overview
-This project uses GitHub Actions to automatically verify correctness on every push and pull request.
+This project uses GitHub Actions to automatically verify every push and pull request.

 The CI pipeline performs the following steps:
 1. Builds the project using Maven